The Bondi to Bronte Walk (Highlights and Map)

 Dogs: On a lead

-Public transport is a good option, with trains travelling between the city and Bondi Junction, and plenty of buses departing from the Sydney CBD and Bondi Junction to Bondi Beach.
+Regular train services run between the city and Bondi Junction, with connecting buses departing from Bondi Junction to Bondi Beach.

 Highlights and Map